hudson-and-thames/arbitragelab/docs/source/copula_approach/utility_functions.rst

 Euclidean distance is also used commonly in literatures.
 The pairs selected in general do not coincide with the pairs selected by :math:`\tau` and :math:`\rho`.
-However we found it not coping with copula-based strategies very well based on our back tests.
+However we found it not coping with copula-based strategies very well based on our backtests.

 Pearson's correlation is not included here due to its parametric approach, and assumption on normality of the underlyings.